Fix 1: Review Incompatible Drivers

 sfc /scannow

 This scan will find and repair any corrupted system files.
-Once the scan completes, restart your Windows machine and try activating the memory integrity by going to Windows security > Device security > Core isolation details.
+Once the scan is complete, restart your Windows machine and try activating memory integrity by going to Windows security > Device security > Core isolation details.

 If scanning and fixing the system files or drivers didn’t fix the memory integrity disabled error, check out the next method.